bpohoriletz/bpohoriletz.github.io/_posts/2018-04-20-two-levels-deep-service-objects.md

 # Food for thought
-1. These rules are quite easy to follow in Service Objects because usually thay describe some process/algorithm - where else they can be applied?
+1. These rules are quite easy to follow in Service Objects because usually they describe some process/algorithm - where else they can be applied?
 2. How about delegated methods, can we threat them as private when measuring?
 3. How about accessor methods, can we threat them as private when measuring?